 Different crypto services may inflate commissions, set limits, block the possibility of lowering and changing commissions, etc.

 You can set the amount of the Bitcoin transaction fee on your own, which may allow you to transfer BTC coins without any delay.

 Also, choose a crypto wallet carefully.
 Good wallets allow users to change recommended blockchain transaction fees at their discretion.
 However, you should remember that transactions with a small commission can take a very long time in the BTC network.

-Just like some services provide you with the standard Bitcoin price, some websites may help you to make the Bitcoin transaction fee calculation.
+Just like some services provide you with the standard Bitcoin price or compare crypto exchange withdrawal fees, some websites may help you to make the Bitcoin transaction fee calculation.
 There is one of these sites which promises to predict Bitcoin fees for transactions: https://bitcoinfees.earn.com.
 You can also check any similar resources.

 We described the basic principles of the fee calculation using Bitcoin as an example.
 There may be different ways to calculate the fee for other cryptocurrency transactions, be careful, don’t pay high commissions and save your money!

 We hope that this article was helpful for you.
 See you soon!